-In this era of diversity in the latest technology, the ability to learn and be equipped in languages is the most challenging and interesting thing for a developer or a geek you can say.
-Me being a .NET developer, I found it interesting personally to get started with Python, an open source programming language using the Microsoft IDE, the latest one, i.e., Visual Studio Code.
-There are many reasons to choose & learn Python as my choice out of the box now since Machine Learning is the newest!
-Python is the best programming language and lightweight to use.
-I again say it is my personal choice to choose Python.
-Enough talk, let’s get started with what Python actually is and some facts about Python.
+In this era of diversity in the latest technology, the ability to learn and be equipped with languages is the most challenging and exciting thing for a developer or a geek.
+As a .NET developer, I found it interesting to start with Python, an open-source programming language using the Microsoft IDE, the latest being Visual Studio Code.
+There are many reasons to choose and learn Python as my choice out of the box now since Machine Learning is the newest!
+Python is the best programming language and is lightweight to use.
+It is my personal choice to choose Python.
+Enough talk; let’s start with what Python is and some facts about Python.

-It’s an interpreted language which obviously follows object-oriented principles.
+It’s an interpreted language that follows object-oriented principles.
 Now, a lot of technical terms are being used.
-As of now, I know C# (Programming Language) is interpreted into bytecode and then is compiled by the Common Language Runtime whereas Python is a completely interpreted language, which means it is executed directly at the runtime unlike the compiled language, which first gets compiled into the assembly language which any CPU can understand.
-Python is considered as one of the best Rapid Application Development programming languages.
-It is easy so far for me to learn Python though it is just the beginning.
-Its semantics are diversified, that is, it makes easy as well as strict for the developers to follow the coding convention.
-The indentation is a part of its syntax and the semantics are modular which makes it rather more convenient for the developers to maintain the code.
+I know C# (Programming Language) is currently interpreted into bytecode and then compiled by the Common Language Runtime.
+In contrast, Python is a wholly interpreted language, which means it is executed directly at the runtime, unlike the compiled language, which first gets compiled into the assembly language that any CPU can understand.
+Python is considered one of the best Rapid Application Development programming languages.
+It is easy for me to learn Python so far, though it is just the beginning.
+Its semantics are diversified, making it easy and strict for the developers to follow the coding convention.
+The indentation is part of its syntax, and the semantics are modular, making it somewhat more convenient for the developers to maintain the code.

-Here, I would be sharing the process to set up Python on Windows.
+Here, I will share the process to set up Python on Windows.
 First of all, check if Python is pre-installed on your system.
 To check that, open Command Prompt and type python.
-If the output is not desirable i.e. ‘python’ is not recognized, then it is not installed to that path.
+If the output is undesirable, i.e., ‘python’ is not recognized, it is not installed to that path.

-To download and install Python, click on the below link and download: Download Python for windows.
-Now, once downloaded, install the Python file with .msi extension in a path and navigate to the same path in command prompt and type python there.
-This output would show Python with the version installed and we are ready to write our first Hello World program and follow the tradition.
+To download and install Python, click the link below: Download Python for Windows.
+Once downloaded, install the Python file with the .msi extension in a path, navigate to the same path in the command prompt, and type Python there.
+This output would show Python with the version installed, and we are ready to write our first Hello World program and follow the tradition.

-But before that, one of the important things to be done is setting up the environment variables or the system path.
+But before that, one of the essential things to be done is setting up the environment variables or the system path.
 This is mainly required in UNIX and Windows because the OS searches for the executable in the specified path in the environment variables set.
 In Macintosh, the path is handled by the installer.
-Thus, the below images would guide to set the variables.
+Thus, the below images would guide the set of the variables.

 Now, we are all set for Python to run on Windows Command Prompt with the first “Hello World” program.

-To develop applications using Python, we would surely need Python IDE.
-There would be many in the market, but yes, after being obsessed with the Microsoft products, I prefer to use the open source IDE by Microsoft, Visual Studio Code.
+To develop applications using Python, we would need Python IDE.
+There would be many in the market, but after being obsessed with Microsoft products, I prefer to use the open-source IDE by Microsoft, Visual Studio Code.

 Search for the “python.pythonPath”.
 There would be Default Settings for the variable, now change the path to the installed folder path on your system.